-Easy Remedies for 10 Common Health Issues
+Natural Remedies for Common Health Problems

 First Aid is defined by the American Red Cross as the immediate care given to an injured or sick person until the services of a physician can be obtained.
 First Aid is not always administered by someone other than the victim.
 Often, this task is administered by the victim himself.

-3. Canker Sores or Fever Blisters
+3. How to Help Canker Sores and Fever Blisters Heal Faster

-4. Common Cold
+4. How to Treat the Common Cold

 Mostly everyone, everywhere suffers from the common cold at one point in their life.
 Although there are many treatments to help the symptoms of a cold, there is no one cure for the common cold.
 The common cold is a virus-caused inflammation of the nasal and throat membranes and frequently involves the ears and chest.